mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 When selecting a playlist on a renderer, the playlist will be queued immediately for playback after the currently playing entry.
 Playback will not start if not yet playing.

+## Using Search

+Searching content on a media server may take a lot of time, depending on the functionality and the performance of the media server.
+Therefore, it may very well be that media server searches time out.

+Rather than searching for individual items, it is therefore often better to search for containers or playlists.

+For example:

+* `upnp:class derivedfrom "object.item.audioItem.musicTrack" and dc:title contains "Fight For Your Right"` would search for all music tracks with "Fight For Your Right" in the title.
+This search is potentially slow.

+* `dc:title contains "Evening" and upnp:class = "object.container.playlistContainer"` would search for all playlists with "Evening" in the name.

+* `dc:title = "Donnie Darko" and upnp:class = "object.container.playlistContainer"` would search for a playlist with a specific name.

+With the last example, if the `browsedown` configuration parameter is `true`, the result will not be the playlist, but the content of the playlist.
+This allows immediately starting a play command without having to browse down to the first result of the list (the unique container).
+This is especially useful when doing searches and starting to play in scripts, as the play command can immediately follow the search for a unique container, without a need to browse down to a media ID that is hidden in the browse option list.
+For interactive use through a UI, you may opt to switch the `browsedown` configuration parameter to `false` to see all levels in the browsing hierarchy.

 ## Limitations